nickfrosty/website/README.md

 ## The stack

-This website is written with `Next.JS` using `TailwindCSS`.
+- `Next.JS` - JS framework to handle the frontend routing
+- `TailwindCSS` - styles, color schemes, and designs
+- Deployed to [Cloudflare Pages](https://pages.cloudflare.com/) as a static site

-It is built to be primary a static website powered by markdown files using a helper library I am working on called [`zumo`](https://www.npmjs.com/package/zumo)
+PS: This site is meant to be a markdown powered static website.
+It uses a helper library I am working on called [`zumo`](https://www.npmjs.com/package/zumo) that adds assorted helper utilities for generating, filtering, and parsing the markdown files.

 ## Build Setup